 Help her find ways to relieve some stress

 In other words, ask her how you can help.
 As Gottsman explains, every bride experiences different frustrations throughout the planning process.
 "It may be driving her to a dress fitting, helping her address invitations or keeping her annoying Aunt Betty away from her at the shower."
-Recommending a brisk walk, yoga class or spa treatment to de-stress the both of you can't hurt either.
+Recommending a spa treatment, brisk walk, or yoga class to de-stress the both of you can't hurt either.

 Really listen to her